cylc/cylc-flow/doc/paper.md

 # Summary

-Cylc (http://cylc.github.io/cylc/) is a workflow engine for orchestrating complex distributed systems of cycling (repeating) tasks, as well as ordinary non-cycling workflows.
+Cylc (http://cylc.github.io/cylc/) is a workflow engine for orchestrating complex distributed systems of inter-dependent cycling (repeating) tasks, as well as ordinary non-cycling workflows.
 It has been widely adopted for weather, climate, and related forecasting applications in research and production HPC environments, and it is now part of the official software infrastructure for the Unified Model atmospheric model.
 Cylc is written in Python and developed primarily by NIWA (NZ) and Met Office (UK).
 It has strong support for large production systems, but ease of use for individuals with smaller workflow automation requirements remains a key priority, and despite its core user base it is not in any way specialized to environmental forecasting.

 In cycling workflows tasks repeat on sequences that may represent forecast cycles, chunks of a simulation that is too long for a single run, steps in some